 There are 29 islands on Lake Bunyonyi.
 One of the lake’s most well-known islands, Punishment Island, holds a poignant history.
 It was traditionally where unmarried pregnant girls were abandoned to underscore societal norms.
 Today, it serves as a historical symbol of the area’s cultural past.

 For hikers, the hills surrounding the lake offer rewarding trails with panoramic views.
 Hike up the hills surrounding the lake and take in a spectacular view of the terraced hills, islands, and villages.
+There are also opportunities for mountain biking.

 The cultural richness of the area is another highlight that shouldn’t be missed.
 While visiting, you can gage with the warm and welcoming locals, and learn about their customs and traditions.